Eleanor Merrill Distinguished Visiting Fellow

 Bettag spent last year as the Kiefer Visiting Professor at the University of Notre Dame, his undergraduate alma mater, where he taught in the Journalism, Ethics and Democracy program.
 He holds an M.S. from the Columbia University Graduate School of Journalism.

 Bettag will work with student journalists and faculty on in-depth news projects.
 He will also advise the college on curriculum and other broadcast initiatives.

-The visiting fellowship is made possible by the generosity of the family of Philip Merrill, the late owner of the Annapolis Gazette and Washingtonian magazine.
+The visiting fellowship is made possible by the generosity of the family of Philip Merrill, late owner of The Capital newspaper in Annapolis, The Maryland Gazette and Washingtonian magazine.

-Bettag spoke with Merrill student Kristine Auble’17 early in the fall of 2015 and here talks about making sure students are ready to take on the responsibility of being a journalist upon graduation:
+Bettag spoke with Merrill student Kristine Auble in early fall 2015 about making sure students are ready to take on the responsibility of being a journalist upon graduation: